- 1 Turning off the hardening blade in oil or water?

 If you go to a specialist company I don’t think they have much trouble selling you a few liters.

-I’ve never used it so I don’t give to tell you if it fundamentally changes the temper compared to a more common oil but their characteristics are more suitable for industries with large numbers and are designed for this.
+I have never used olive oil but always specialized products so I do not have to tell you if the hardening changes substantially compared to a more common oil but their characteristics are more suitable for industries with large numbers and are designed for this.

 Ps.
 My advice is to look for the technical features (data sheet) of the top temper oil and then look for similar features in some oil that you find more easily on the market.